 In September 2010 we took possession of our new 55 lb (25 kg) Rocna anchor.
 The anchor tests we've seen on the Rocna seem to be very good and friends with this anchor simply rave about it, saying it sets instantly, and will instantly re‑set if something pulls it out or the wind shifts.
 As of this writing (Nov 2010) we haven't had much experience with our Rocna, but it's never failed to set, even when dropped onto extremely foul bottoms.
 Once we had to cut 4 separate 12mm ropes off the anchor (plus some other junk) when we retrieved it, but it hadn't dragged.
 Quite impressive.

 For our primary anchor we carry 80 meters (265') of 10mm galvanized chain, running through a Lofrans Tigres 1,000 watt horizontal axis anchor windlass.
-Over the years we've had to replace the chain in Panama (2003) and in Malaysia (2006), and in December 2009 we had the chain re‑galvanized in Penang.
+Over the years we've had to replace the chain in Panama (2003) and in Malaysia (2006), and we've had it regalvanized in December 2009 in Penang, and again in 2014 in Phuket.
 Sometimes I wish we'd just bought stainless steel chain in St. Martin where it was cheap, but stainless steel does have some strange failure modes that galvanized chain isn't prone to.
-Out here in the boonies we can't usually get fancy proof-coil or high-tensile chain.
-About the best we can do is to make sure that the galvanizing is hot-dipped (not plated, which is shiny), that it fits in our chain-gypsy, and that the links aren't stuck together by the galvanizing.
+Out here in the boonies we can't usually get fancy proof‑coil or high‑tensile chain.
+About the best we can do is to make sure that the galvanizing is hot‑dipped (not plated, which is shiny), that it fits in our chain‑gypsy, and that the links aren't stuck together by the galvanizing.

 We built our bridle by tying a thimble into the middle of a 50' (15m) length of 1/2" (12mm) nylon line with a doubled figure‑8 knot, shackling a stainless steel chain‑hook to the thimble, and fastening the ends of the bridle to a pair of custom bollards we'd installed at the very tips of our bows.
 When we've finished setting our anchor, we catch the chain with the chain‑hook and then let out enough chain so the bridle takes the load.
 Voila!
 Ocelot sits happily without sailing all over the anchorage.